RkShaRkz/Warzone2100CampaignMod/README.md

 All of these values were looked at from a `Tracks + <body> + Gun (Heavy cannon)` perspective.
 But the new weapons had to be rebalanced since multiplayer values seem to be both too cheap and much much stronger than singleplayer (campaign) values.

+### **Disclaimer:**
-**Disclaimer:** Currently, the Wyvern and Dragon superbodies can be expected in the 2nd half of the very last level :( and by the time their literally-longest-possible research is done, they will likely see zero action in the whole campaign.
+Currently, the Wyvern and Dragon superbodies can be expected to become researchable in the 2nd half of the very last level :( and by the time their literally-longest-possible research is done, they will likely see zero action in the whole campaign.
 Identical thing applies to the Missile and Railgun Bastions.

-In case I missed anything interesting - do open an issue and explain what's missing.
+In case I missed anything interesting - do open an issue and explain what's missing, or what would you consider an interesting addition to the already existing repertoire.